 Windows Security is the center for all of the security upkeep on a Windows 10 device.

-The built-in antimalware and antivirus software on Windows 10 is called Microsoft Defender Antivirus.
+Microsoft Defender Antivirus is the built-in antimalware and antivirus software on Windows 10.
 This antivirus software runs in the background and detects and prevents malware and viruses from compromising the computer and its files.

 As soon as Windows 10 boots up, Microsoft Defender Antivirus is activated.